dhugh100/Dedupe-Entries/README.md

   - Sort.
 Select the primary and secondary sort order columns in ascending or decending order.
 Apply.
   - Filter.
 Enter a string to filter columns by result or name.
 The 'not' option excludes.
 The filters can be combined or not (and / or).
 Empty filters are always matches.
 Apply or clear.
   - Search.
 Highlight a row that contains the search string.
 Proceed to the next row by selecting next at the prompt, or take action with a right click.
+  - Auto.
+Automatically trash all but one file in a group of duplicate files.
+You specify via configuration options file characteristics that determine which file in the group remains and which files are moved to trash.
   - Hamburger.
     - Options.
-Chose which result types to include.
-The choices are saved in ~/.config/.ddup.cfg
+        -- The choices are saved in ~/.config/.ddup.cfg
+        -- Include.
+Choose which result types to include for processing.
+        -- Auto Preserve.
+Choose which file charactertistic in a group of files duplicates preserves a file.
+        -- Auto Prompt.
+Choose whether or not to prompt for confirmation prior to trashing entries.
     - About.
 Program information.

 ## License
 This project is licensed under the GPL 3.0  license - see the LICENSE file for details.
 # Dedupe Entries